irisfofs/jekyll-rp_logs/README.md

 This will pull in all the necessary files (SASS, `_includes`, default config, etc) for Jekyll to build the site.

+*Important:* To allow jekyll to actually use the plugin, create a Gemfile as specified above in the *Bundler* section and place it into the build directory.

 Edit `_config.yml` and fill in the needed info for your setup.

 **Warning:** Don't tell Jekyll to output to a directory that has anything useful in it -- it deletes anything in the `destination` directory whenever you build the site.

 Now you should be ready to build!

-### Building the site
-Run this command:

-	jekyll build

-Optionally, add the `--watch` flag to automatically rebuild if you add more logs.
-Then get the output to somewhere that's served by a webserver, either by setting your `destination` to something there or by copying it manually.

-**Warning again:** Destination folders are cleaned whenever Jekyll builds the site.
-Seriously, don't tell Jekyll to output to a directory that has anything useful in it.

 ### Adding RPs
-Dump all of them into the `_rps/` directory of the site.
+Dump all of the raw logs into the `_rps/` directory of the site.

 All joins, parts, and quits are stripped, so you don't have to bother pulling those out.
 All lines that are emotes (`/me`) are RP, and all other lines are OOC by default.
 Consecutive posts from the same person with timestamps less than a few seconds apart are merged together.